elastic/integrations/packages/salesforce/docs/README.md

 - Use the Salesforce Instance URL

-  Use your Salesforce instance URL with the following format: `Salesforce Instance URL/services/data`, for example: https://na9.salesforce.com/services/data.
+  Use your Salesforce Instance URL with the following format: `<Salesforce Instance URL>/services/data`, for example: `https://na9.salesforce.com/services/data`, here `https://na9.salesforce.com` is the Salesforce Instance URL.

 This will return an XML response listing with available API versions: